dieng444/mazeo/README.md

 Signup here

-## You can use the console.sh file build entities, package, form and manager
+### You can use the console.sh file for build entities, package, form and manager

 Execute **sh console.sh** in command line to see what's possible to do with this console file